 Name Description SOFTWARE ID Identifies the version of the Shell utility.
 PROCESSOR Identifies the type of processor installed in the PowerStation.
-INSTALLED MEMORY Lists the amount of DRAM installed in the Power-Station in Kbytes.
-INSTALLED FLASH This parameter only appears if flash memory is installed in the unit.
-It indicates the amount of available flash memory in Kbytes.
+INSTALLED MEMORY Lists the amount of DRAM installed in the Power- Station in Kbytes.
 DRIVES Lists the type and size of the drives installed on the PowerStation along with the amount of free disk space.
-The flash memory is identified as a "device driver" in the list.
+The Compact Flash is identified as a "device driver" in the list.